ZedTek-Official/toggle-example-module/README.md

-# Toggle Example Module
+# Toggle Modules made by ZedTek.
-This repository is meant as an example for Toggle Module developers.
+Info on each module can be found in the module's subfolder.

-This code can be redistributed without attribution.
+This code can be redistributed, however attribution is required.